CZ-NIC/knot/doc/configuration.rst

 go.

 ..
 WARNING::
-   If you ever decide to switch from manual key management to automatic key management while the server is running, note that the automatic key management uses :ref:`policy_zsk-lifetime` and :ref:`policy_ksk-lifetime` policy configuration options to schedule key rollovers and it internally uses timestamps of keys differently than in the manual case.
+   If you ever decide to switch from manual key management to automatic key management, note that the automatic key management uses :ref:`policy_zsk-lifetime` and :ref:`policy_ksk-lifetime` policy configuration options to schedule key rollovers and it internally uses timestamps of keys differently than in the manual case.
 As a consequence it might break if the ``retire`` or ``remove`` timestamps